cynber/cs444-FacilityFinder/docs/blog/posts/project-update-3.md

 #### **Explanation of Changes**

 We changed the context of the task example to be a wedding ceremony instead of a graduation ceremony.
 As graduation ceremonies typically have staff and volunteers to help guide guests, we wanted to make the task example more generalized by removing this support.
-Private weddings events and festivities are not likely to have UBC staff members to assist.
+Private wedding events and festivities are not likely to have UBC staff members to assist.
 This change should make the task example more representative of users that are unfamiliar with the campus and need to find a washroom quickly.
 We also removed the specific steps Karen took to complete the task, so that the task example would remain open to different solutions.

 <br>